 - you can respond quickly during business hours

-But many owners find that the “savings” disappear when you price your time honestly, track vacancy, and factor in compliance risk.
+However, many owners find that the “savings” disappear when they price their time honestly.
+Vacancy, compliance risk, and rushed maintenance add up quickly.

 Next step: price your time like a business owner

-- Track your landlord time for 60 days (calls, texts, trips, scheduling)
+- Track your landlord time for 60 days, including calls, texts, trips, and scheduling.

-- Total your vacancy days for the last turnover
+- Total your vacancy days from the last turnover.

-If you want help sanity-checking the numbers and the operational plan for your specific Amarillo/Canyon/Panhandle rental, Book a Management Consultation
+If you want help sanity-checking the numbers and the operating plan for your Amarillo, Canyon, or Texas Panhandle rental, schedule a consultation with Blaze.

 Frequently Asked Questions